G.K. Stothert & Co: Location

 In 1852, the company started leasing an existing shipyard adjacent to the Cumberland Basin that was owned by the Society of Merchant Venturers.
 The premises had been used by George Lunnell between 1834 and 1851.
 The site consisted of slipways, Hotwells Dry Dock (now Pooles Wharf Marina) and Merchant's Dock (now filled in, although the old entrance is still visible).

+Bristol shipyards with the Stothert, Slaughter and Company owned Avonside works (mainly a locomotive and general engineering works but also used for shipbuilding from 1843-1852) and Hotwells shipyard highlighted.

 In 1897, part of the site was sold by the Merchant Venturers (despite protests from G.K.
 Stothert) to the Great Western Railway to allow a line to be built to Canon's Marsh; these works restricted access to the shipyard from Hotwell Road and reduced the size of Merchant's Dock.

-The company opened an Avonmouth repair branch shortly after the completion of the Royal Edward Dock (during or before 1909), which was in operation until at least 1920.
+The company opened a branch at Sharpness during 1878, although this may have been quite short lived.
+The company opened an Avonmouth branch shortly after the completion of the Royal Edward Dock in 1909, which was in operation until at least 1920.
 This was housed in a building to the north of the Dry Dock.

 Vessels

 Several large vessels were built within the first few years of operation, including the Scamander, Meander and Araxes, ranging between 780 and 1156 tons and being built in 1854 and 1855 for the Moss Line of Liverpool.
 Scamander and Meander were chartered by the French Government for service during the Crimean War, and G.K.
 Stothert also went to Crimea during 1855.

 The company became known for producing river and canal tugs.
 They built thirteen used by or on behalf of the Gloucester and Sharpness Canal Company and it successors.
 This commenced with an initial order for three for their haulage contractor in 1860 (Moss Rose, 1860, Mayflower, 1861 and Violet, 1862) and ended with a final order for two for the Severn & Canal Carrying Company in 1904 (Active and Victor) which are believed to be the final vessels launched by G.K.
 Stothert.
 In addition to the thirteen, the Danks, Venn and Sanders tug Pioneer was used by its owners on the Canal from 1858 onwards and may have passed into the hands of the Canal Company at a later date.

+The only timber vessel recorded as being launched by the company was the sailing ship Rebecca Mary, launched in 1876.

 The yard numbers the company used seem to have covered all works undertaken, rather than just vessels; Mayflower's current boiler (dating from 1909) is yard No. 303.